catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

 Add the members
 ***************

 Add the first member to the first pool.
+When creating members, make sure that you use the local addresses of your instances.
+In our example we use ``10.0.0.5`` and ``10.0.0.7``

 .. code-block:: bash